ArchiveBox/ArchiveBox/README.md

  - **Source Code:** `git/` clone of any repository found on github, bitbucket, or gitlab links
  - *More coming soon!
 See the [Roadmap](https://github.com/pirate/ArchiveBox/wiki/Roadmap)...*

-By default it does everything, but can disable or tweak [individual options](https://github.com/pirate/ArchiveBox/wiki/Configuration) via environment variables or config file.
+By default it does everything but you can disable or tweak [individual options](https://github.com/pirate/ArchiveBox/wiki/Configuration) via environment variables or config file.

-The archiving is additive, so you can schedule `./archive` to [run regularly](https://github.com/pirate/ArchiveBox/wiki/Scheduled-Archiving) and pull new links into the index.
+The archiving is additive so you can schedule `./archive` to [run regularly](https://github.com/pirate/ArchiveBox/wiki/Scheduled-Archiving) and pull new links into the index.
 All the saved content is static and indexed with JSON files, so it lives forever & is easily parseable, it requires no always-running backend.

 ### Related Projects

 There are tons of other [great web archiving tools out there](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community).
 ArchiveBox differentiates itself by trying to be a simple, robust, way for the average tech-savvy user to save sizable portions of the content they view and care about locally.
-Unlike crawler software that starts from a seed url and work outwards, or public tools like Archive.org designed for users to manually submit links from the public internet, ArchiveBox tries to be a set-and-forget archiver suitable for archiving your browsing history, RSS feeds, or bookmarks, including private/authenticated content that you wouldn't want to share with a centralized service.
+Unlike crawler software that starts from a seed URL and works outwards, or public tools like Archive.org designed for users to manually submit links from the public internet, ArchiveBox tries to be a set-and-forget archiver suitable for archiving your browsing history, RSS feeds, or bookmarks, including private/authenticated content that you wouldn't want to share with a centralized service.

 To learn more about the motivation for this project and how it fits into the broader community, see our [Background & Motivation](#background--motivation) section or [Community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community) wiki page.